Ellswell History, Family Crest & Coats of Arms

 The surname Ellswell was first found in Durham, at Elwick, a township, in the parish of Hart, union of Stockton.
 "Robert de Brus gave 'Ailewic' in 'Hertenes,' in frank marriage with his daughter Agatha, to Ralph, son of Ribald, of Middleham."
 Records of the family are scant.
 The first record of the family was found in the Register of Freemen of the City of York in 1512 where Ralph Elwick was listed.
 John Ellyk was also listed in the same source in 1569.
 Elwick Hall is a nearby parish.

 Early History of the Ellswell family

-Another 167 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellswell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellswell research.
+Another 84 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellswell History in all our PDF Extended History products and printed products wherever possible.

 Ellswell Spelling Variations

 Ellswell has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Elwick, Elswick, Elwyke, Elwike, Elswell, Ellswell, Ellswick and many more.